RIKEN-RCCS/singularity_defpack/cpu_neoversev1/README.md

 ## TensorFlow Version 2.17

-Since oneDNN and its backend ACL are enabled by default in TensorFlow, special installation steps are unnecessary.
 Installation follows the official [Building from Source](https://www.tensorflow.org/install/source?hl=ja) guide.

 > **Note**: On aarch64, a linking error workaround requires adding `--linkopt=-fuse-ld=bfd` to `bazel build`.